TalhaAcikgoz/TalhaAcikgoz/README.md

 - 👋 Hi, I’m @TalhaAcikgoz
 - 👀 I’m interested in C .
 - 🌱 I’m currently learning C .
-- 📫 How to reach me mail:tacikgoz58@gmail.com discord:Memati Baş#2640
+- 📫 How to reach me mail:tacikgoz58@gmail.com

 <!---
 TalhaAcikgoz/TalhaAcikgoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.